 Value of agricultural production

-The most important commodities in South Australia based on the gross value of agricultural production were wheat ($1.3 billion), followed by sheep and lambs ($556 million) and cattle and calves ($522 million).
-These commodities together contributed 39 per cent of the total value of agricultural production in the state.
+The most important commodities in South Australia based on the gross value of agricultural production were wheat ($927 million), followed by cattle and calves ($683 million) and fruit and nuts (excluding grapes) ($550 million).
+These commodities together contributed 35 per cent of the total value of agricultural production in the state.